 The shroud of Turin allegedly was in a fire during the early part of the 16th century and, according to staunch believers in the shroud’s authenticity, that is what accounts for the carbon dating of the shroud as being no more than 650 years old.

-At Turin’s cathedral you can gaze at the satin-covered box that it is kept in, and inspect a smaller copy hanging on the wall.
+At Turin’s cathedral, you can gaze at the satin-covered box that it is kept in, and inspect a smaller copy hanging on the wall.

 Flamboyantly decorated in gold and crimson, with ornate marble tops, chandeliers, frescoes and mirrors, these cafes look more like grand museums than eating houses.

-In Caffe Fiorio (Via Po 8), Cavour and Geribaldi plotted the future of Italy, the closet-sized Caffe Mulassano (Piazza Castello 15) has been long favoured by artists from the nearby theatre.
+In Caffe Fiorio (Via Po 8), Cavour and Garibaldi plotted the future of Italy while the closet-sized Caffe Mulassano (Piazza Castello 15) has been long favoured by artists from the nearby theatre.